3lvia/core-github-actions-runner/README.md

 ### Syncing with upstream

-The configuraiton for the image is based on the GitHub [runner-images](https://github.com/actions/runner-images) repository.
+The configuration for the image is based on the GitHub [runner-images](https://github.com/actions/runner-images) repository.
 We have copied the configuration for the Ubuntu 22.04 image, and made some modifications.

 Syncing should be handled automatically by the GitHub workflow [sync-upstream.yml](.github/workflows/sync-upstream.yml).
 This workflow will run on a schedule and check for changes in the upstream repository, and create a pull request if necessary.